DukeEnglish/mt-class/hw3.md

 marks will depend on the quality and depth of your report, not which language you use.

+The assignment has been designed with the intention that you work on translation into English, and all of the baselines and choice of measures assume this.
+However, you are permitted to work on translation out of English if you prefer.
+This will reveal many problems that are just as interesting as the ones you would find by translating into English, but it will also be more difficult for a few reasons:

+* For all their warts, metrics like BLEU have some utility when English is the target, but BLEU is especially poor for Hungarian and Inuktitut.
+Can you see why?
+If you choose to translate out of English, you will need to think especially carefully about evaluation, and choose or even invent new measures.

+* It is very helpful to be able to read the output of your system.

+* In your report, you must be able to convey ideas to your readers using examples.
+You can certainly do this if the target language is not English;
+  I recommend that you use [interlinear glosses](https://www.eva.mpg.de/lingua/resources/glossing-rules.php) for all examples, irrespective of target language.
+However, finding good examples and analyzing them may be difficult if you can't read the language.

+These facts make translation out of English more challenging, but if you feel prepared for that challenge, forge ahead!

 **Sanity checking.** It's often difficult to know whether poor results of a machine learning system are due to model error, search error, or implementation error.
 To get good at it, you should get in the habit